 Legal basis for Consent:

-In compliance with Article 6 of the GDPR, your personal data is processed based you providing consent, which occurs when you register your pledge to become an Antibiotic Guardian on the website, and in compliance with Article 9 of the GDPR, as information processed is for the benefit of public health.
+In compliance with Article 6 of the GDPR, your personal data is processed based on you providing consent, which occurs when you register your pledge to become an Antibiotic Guardian on the website.

 The Antibiotic Guardian campaign team and Public Health England complies with its obligations under [the GDPR] by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.